gemusehandler/NEBacademy/pages/04.hubs/03._central/07.thuis/blog.md

 title: Thuis
 ---

-# Building carbon neutral
+# train, upskill, and reskill
-## training, upskilling, and reskilling the construction ecosystem
+## the construction ecosystem for carbon neutral building

 The NEB Academy’s mission is to achieve a carbon-neutral, beautiful, sustainable, and inclusive transformation of the building sector.